Christian Fauria: Professional football

 Drafted with the 39th pick, Fauria played seven seasons with the Seattle Seahawks, recording a career-high 37 receptions in 1998.
 He then joined the New England Patriots in 2002 up until 2005, where he started and played for two Super Bowl championships (2004, 2005).
 Some believed he was signed in 2002 to serve as a mentor to 1st round draft pick and fellow University of Colorado alumnus Daniel Graham, however Fauria earned the starting position during the season and recorded a career-high of seven touchdowns for the year.
 After the Patriots, Fauria joined the Washington Redskins for one season.
-He was released on February 28, 2007 and signed with the Carolina Panthers on September 10, 2007 to play in his 13th and final season.
+He was released on February 28, 2007, and signed with the Carolina Panthers on September 10, 2007, to play in his 13th and final season.

-On November 18, 2007, Fauria and Quarterback Vinny Testaverde hooked up for a two-yard touchdown reception that entered the pair into the NFL record books as having the oldest combined age for a touchdown reception (over 80 years).
+On November 18, 2007, Fauria (age 36) and Quarterback Vinny Testaverde (age 44) hooked up for a two-yard touchdown reception that entered the pair into the NFL record books as having the oldest combined age for a touchdown reception (over 80 years).

 NFL statistics

 Post-NFL career

 Fauria is a studio analyst for College Football on CBS Sports Network.
 Fauria previously served as a College Football analyst for ESPN.

-Fauria is part of the WEEI-FM afternoon drive time show called Merloni & Fauria, with former Red Sox infielder Lou Merloni.
+Fauria was part of the WEEI-FM midday show called Gresh & Fauria, with Andy Gresh.
 In February 2018, he was suspended by the station for five days for using a stereotyped Asian accent to mock Chinese-American sports agent Don Yee, who represents former teammate Tom Brady.
 Partly due to fallout from the incident, WEEI-FM suspended its daytime live programming on February 16 so all employees could attend mandatory sensitivity training.